Kotlin/KEEP/proposals/context-sensitive-resolution.md

 }
 ```

-In **expression position** we extend the scope mention in the type position with _properties_ defined in or extending the static and companion object scoped of the expected type.
+In **expression position** we include all the classifiers from the type position, and _properties_ defined in or extending the static and companion object scoped of the contextual type.
 For the purposes of this KEEP, _enumeration entries_ count as properties defined in the static scope of the enumeration class.
 We describe the reasons for this restricted scope in the [_no-argument callables_](#no-argument-callables) section below.

 ```kotlin
 class Color(...) {